ITU-DASYALab/public/PyMakrIsNotWorking.md

 4. Restart Atom / VS Code

 ### Other random problems and fixes that people have reported

- - (Windows) Auto-connect on Atom tried to connect to the wrong port.
-Turn off auto-connect and manually enter the right port name in the global settings.
+- PyMakr seems to be working better in Atom than in VS Code
+- If you can see the device, but it's listed with a wrong manufacturer, it might be a faulty USB cable.
+- Auto-Connect in Atom on Windows sometimes finds a wrong port.
+It's better to disable auto-connect, find the right port in your device manager and enter that manually